metacall/jupyter-kernel/docs/installation.rst

    python3 -m metacall_jupyter.launcher

 You can pick ``metacall_jupyter`` from the drop-down options and start working with the Jupyter Notebook interface.
-Example Notebook are found `here`_.

 Building the Kernel
 ~~~~~~~~~~~~~~~~~~~